gdjs2/UCR-CS153-25Winter/docs/lab-instructions/lab2.md

 ## Background

 If you have been familiar with preemptive/non-preemptive scheduling, FIFO, RR, Priority-Based scheduling algorithms.
-You can skip to [scheduler in xv6](#scheduler-in-xv6-riscv)
+You can skip to [ticks in xv6](#ticks-in-xv6-riscv)

 ### What is scheduler